hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 --- abstract

-Stateful Hash-Based Signature Schemes (S-HBS) such as LMS, HSS, XMSS and XMSS<sup>MT</sup> combine Merkle trees with One-Time Signatures (OTS) to provide signatures that are resistant against attacks using large-scale quantum computers.
-Unlike conventional stateless digital signature schemes, S-HBS have a state to keep track of which OTS keys have been used, as double-signing with the same OTS key allows forgeries.
+Stateful Hash-Based Signature Schemes (Stateful HBS) such as LMS, HSS, XMSS and XMSS<sup>MT</sup> combine Merkle trees with One-Time Signatures (OTS) to provide signatures that are resistant against attacks using large-scale quantum computers.
+Unlike conventional stateless digital signature schemes, Stateful HBS have a state to keep track of which OTS keys have been used, as double-signing with the same OTS key allows forgeries.

-This document provides guidance and documents security considerations for the operational and technical aspects of deploying systems that rely on S-HBS.
+This document provides guidance and documents security considerations for the operational and technical aspects of deploying systems that rely on Stateful HBS.
-Management of the state of the S-HBS, including any handling of redundant key material, is a sensitive topic, and we discuss some approaches to handle the associated challenges.
+Management of the state of the Stateful HBS, including any handling of redundant key material, is a sensitive topic, and we discuss some approaches to handle the associated challenges.
 We also describe the challenges that need to be resolved before certain approaches should be considered.